FAIRWINDS Website

 Be Safe, Flexible, and Future Forward

 We needed to focus on technology that offered us a stronger foundation and wouldn't rely on institutional knowledge.
-A core belief I carried into the project is the site needs to work smoothly even if I disappeared off the face of the earth tomorrow.
-So, we would only use tools, frameworks, and programming languages that had a large community behind it.
+A core belief I carried into the project is that the site needs to work smoothly even if I disappear off the face of the earth tomorrow.
+So, we would only use tools, frameworks, and programming languages that had a large community behind them.
 It couldn't just be shiny — it had to be safe and supported.

 Keep it Simple, Stupid

 The site had been stagnant and overgrown with metaphorical weeds.
-Pages would sometime exist just to give a user a single paragraph of test just to force them to click through to the information they originally requested.
-We needed streamline everything and be willing to cut out anything that didn't absolutely need to exist.
+Pages would sometimes exist solely to provide a user with a single paragraph of text, forcing them to click through to the information they originally requested.
+We needed to streamline everything and be willing to cut out anything that didn't absolutely need to exist.

 Put Our Users First...Always

 People aren't interested in content that comes off as self-serving.
-From design to the content on the page, we have to create something that was easy to understand and served their needs before our own.
-We needed to focus more on financial education articles, for example, because people are more likely to come to your site to understand how they could make better financial decisions than to find out what the APR is on our mortgage loans.
+From design to content, we must create something that is easy to understand and meets their needs before our own.
+We needed to focus more on financial education articles, for example, because people are more likely to visit your site to learn how to make better financial decisions than to find out what the APR is on our mortgage loans.

 I Just Didn't Know What I Was Doing (Yet)

 You see, while I knew this specific technology stack was the right move for us, I had no experience with most of it.
-My background was as a PHP developer, and while I had tried at my last job to learn REACT in the past, I never really got my head around it.
+My background was as a PHP developer, and while I had tried to learn REACT at my last job, I never really got my head around it.

-In the end, this trial-by-fire lead me to be a better developer.
-Unlike my attempts in the past, everything started to click and I had finally understood what all of the hype was about.
-The site was faster, cleaner, and most of what I hoped for and I finally felt I had caught up to others in my field.
+In the end, this trial-by-fire led me to be a better developer and project manager.
+Unlike my past attempts, everything started to click, and I finally understood what all the hype was about.
+The site was faster, cleaner, and most of what I hoped for, and I finally felt I had caught up to others in my field.